 - It’s tasty and can be used as a healthier alternative to some treats

 We should note that dogs create their own vitamin c and as such supplements of any kind are rarely needed.
-The high water content can be substituted by always having fresh water in their bowl and we would always recommend using healthy treat as treats rather than fruits and vegetables.
+The high water content can be substituted by always having fresh water in their bowl and we would always recommend using healthy treats as treats (see also our article on pigs ears) rather than fruits and vegetables.

 Hazards of feeding your dog tangerines

-If your dog is living the tangerine dream and neither of you want it to end the consider the high calories and sugar they contained which can cause insulin spikes, as well as potential digestion problems from the rind and seeds if there are any.
+If your dog is living the tangerine dream and neither of you wants it to end consider the high calories and sugar they contained which can cause insulin spikes, as well as potential digestion problems from the rind and seeds if there are any.

-Heart disease and diabetes are also genuine concerns for dogs who are regularly fed high sugar foods.
-Dog’s diets are designed to be almost entirely meat and any nutrients, vitamins and minerals they don’t get from meat they can usual make themselves – this rings true for vitamin c which is in abundance in tangerines.
+Heart disease and diabetes are also genuine concerns for dogs who are regularly fed high sugar foods like tangerines.
+Dog’s diets are designed to be almost entirely meat and any nutrients, vitamins and minerals they don’t get from the meat they can usually make themselves.

 I’ve already fed my dog tangerines, what should I do?